-Lockdown 2.0 is likely to have hit your aesthetics practice hard as we shut up shop until 2 December.
+Lockdown is likely to have hit your aesthetics practice hard as we shut up shop until further notice.
 That means now is the time to be dynamic, to be flexible – to get creative.

 Here we explore some of the ways to pivot your aesthetics practice during lockdown.
 These tips and tricks should help you keep your existing patients engaged and reach out to your potential audience in meaningful ways that will have them queuing up when you come back!

 Offer virtual video consultations via Zoom or WhatsApp

 Just because you can’t see patients in person, doesn’t mean you have to stop carrying out services that don’t involve physical, in-person treatments.
 One of the easiest things to offer is a virtual consultation service over video calls using Zoom or WhatsApp, for example.

 As with in-person consultations, all necessary steps should be taken to ensure the details are kept confidential and comply with the UK’s GDPR requirements.